xon88/laravel5-REST-example/readme.md

 # laravel5-REST-example

-This is a simple REST API created with [Laravel 5.1](https://laravel.com/) to show the basics of how to go about setting up migrations, seeds, routes, controllers, middleware and models.
+This is a simple REST API created with [Laravel 5.1](https://laravel.com/) to show the basics of how to go about setting up migrations, seeds, routes, controllers, middleware, models, and unit tests.
 The project does not include any authentication as it was developed as a basic in-house example.
 It was initially started with the use of Eloquent ORM and Query Builder, which functionality is in-built to the fresh laravel installation, however it was then completely re-factored to avoid the use of ORMs and Query Builders.
 Therefore, all SQL queries were re-written as raw queries and Models where written from scratch without extending Eloquent's Model.

 <br>